mozilla/marketplace-tests/README.md

 On your computer, clone the repository (your own if you forked, or the mozilla one if not).
 The URL for cloning is close to the top of the GitHub project page.

-Be sure to retrieve the git submodules:
+Be sure to retrieve the git submodules by issuing this command at the project root:

     git submodule update --init